Akash-git-online/Real-Time-DataVault-in-Snowflake/README.md

 This configuration ensures a structured and scalable environment tailored to efficiently manage and process data.

-For the full SQL script and detailed configuration steps, please refer to the [SQL setup file](sql/environment_setup.sql) in the `SQL` folder of this repository.
+For the full SQL script and detailed configuration steps, please refer to the [Environment Setup](sql/environment_setup.sql) in the `SQL` folder of this repository.